QTDUadmin/QTDUsite/content/home/welcome.md

   <!-- <li><a href=""></a>, </li> -->
 </ul>

-Watch this space where we will continue to announce our invited speakers, and scroll down for upcoming important dates and information about the location and organising committee.
+Watch this space for further speakers to be announced, and scroll down for upcoming important dates, and information about the location and organising committee.

 Please visit our [About page]({{<ref "about">}}) for more information about the goals of the conference.